1. About 3 million children are being trafficked right now.

 You can help by:

-- Learning about the issue from credible sources and helping to combat misinformation.
+- Learning about the issue from credible sources and helping to combat myths.

 - Being a safe, nonjudgmental person, and a listening ear for youth in your life.